Lexie Elkins: Professional

 Elkins was selected first overall by the Pennsylvania Rebellion in the 2016 NPF Draft on April 16, 2016.
 In her first professional at-bat, she hit a home run in a 15–1 win.
 In the 2017 off-season, she was picked up as a free agent by the Chicago Bandits.
 She announced her retirement from the National Pro Fastpitch on March 25, 2017.

 Coaching career

 Mississippi State (Volunteer assistant)

 On August 16, 2018, Elkins was announced as a volunteer assistant coach of the Mississippi State softball program where she served for one season.

 Houston (asst.)

-On July 17, 2019, Elkins was announced as assistant coach of the Houston softball program where she served for two season.
+On July 17, 2019, Elkins was announced as assistant coach of the Houston softball program where she served for two seasons.